 When you need practicality and affordability, but you also want to have fun, the WRX is the way to go

-I love my FR-S, it would pain me deeply to sell it.
+I love my FR-S. It would pain me deeply to sell it.
 For the past 5 years, I've been modifying the FR-S to be faster, more agile, and more aggressive.
 As anyone who modifies cars knows, the further down that path you go, the less daily driveable it becomes.
 My FR-S now handles like a champion, is significantly faster than it was from the factory, and looks great.
-However, it's also low, stiff, and loud - too loud and low to drive every day without getting headaches and too low to drive around without dodging road imperfections and creeping up every entrance with a slight gradient.
+However, it's low, stiff, and loud - too loud to drive every day without getting headaches and too low to drive around without dodging every road imperfection and scraping up every entrance with a slight gradient.
 I also have a family, so the backseat of the FR-S is an issue since the FR-S backseat isn't recommended for any human that has legs.

-It became clear that I needed an every day car, and I didn't want to sell my FR-S. That presented a problem: I needed something that I can drive every day regardless of weather, where I don't need to worry about constant scraping and bottoming out, that's practical enough to use in a way that normal people use their cars, but since I'm also a car enthusiast, needed to be fun to drive.
-Since I would be keeping my FR-S instead of selling it, it would also need to be reasonably priced.
+It became clear that I needed an everyday car, and I didn't want to sell my FR-S. That presented a problem: I needed something that I could drive every day regardless of weather, that would be practical enough to use in a way that normal people use their cars, but since I'm a car enthusiast, it would also need to be fun.
+Since there wouldn't be any trade-in money from the FR-S, it would also need to be reasonably priced.

-There are a few options on the market that checked all of these boxes, but they all came with some significant drawback -
+There were a few options on the market that checked all of these boxes, but they all came with some significant drawback -

 - Ford Focus ST - FWD and looks just "ok"

-- Ford Focus RS - extremely stiff ride and would have to be used since it's no longer in production (not a deal breaker, but I really prefer new)
+- Ford Focus RS - extremely stiff ride and would have to be used since it's no longer in production (not a deal-breaker, but I prefer new)

-- Honda Civic Type R - FWD and looks like it was styled by putting a picture of a normal Civic in front a focus group of 10 year olds and then asking "what would you do different?"
+- Honda Civic Type R - FWD and looks like it was jointly styled by a 10-year-old and Batman

-- VW Golf R - nothing technically wrong with it, but it's just never really done it for me.
-Since it's also one of the most expensive options on this list, it would need more than "nothing technically wrong with it" for me to consider buying one
+- VW Golf R - nothing technically wrong with it, but it's never really done it for me.
+It's also one of the most expensive options on this list, so it would need more than "nothing technically wrong with it" for me to consider buying one

-There was really only one remaining option - the Subaru WRX.
+There was only one remaining option - the Subaru WRX.
 It has all-wheel drive, so it's great in the winter.
 It's got 4 doors, a big back seat, and a large trunk, so that's family duty taken care of.
-It's not the most beautiful or most dynamic looking car in the world, but it looks aggressive enough.
-It's a car that allows me to play the part of "respectable 30-something man" or a car enthusiast with a very capable car.
-The turbo boxer 4 isn't the most powerful engine out there, but it's plenty for a daily driver, it's easily tuned, and I'm very familiar with the FA20 by now.
-It can also be had brand new for $29,600 out the door.
-That's tough to beat.
+It's not the most beautiful or most dynamic-looking car in the world, but it looks aggressive enough.
+It's a car that allows me to play the part of a "respectable 30-something man" while still being a blast to drive.
+The turbo boxer 4 isn't the most powerful engine out there, but it's plenty for a daily driver, it's easily tuned, and I'm very familiar with the FA20 motor by now (the FR-S also has an FA20).
+All of that plus $29,600 out the door makes it tough to beat.